bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-08-09-newsletter.md

   is used as the final blinded path key, since it's safe to assume that the offer issuer has access to this key.

-- [Eclair #2884][] implements [BLIP0004][blips endorsement] for [HTLC
+- [Eclair #2884][] implements [BLIP4][] for [HTLC
   endorsement][topic htlc endorsement], becoming the first LN implementation to do so, to partially mitigate [channel jamming attacks][topic channel jamming attacks] on the network.
-This PR enables the relaying of incoming endorsement values, introducing a reputation system for LN where relaying nodes can choose to pass an endorsement when forwarding an [HTLC][topic htlc] to the next hop.
+This PR enables the optional relaying of incoming endorsement values, with relaying nodes using their local determination of the inbound peer's reputation to decide whether they should include an endorsement when forwarding an [HTLC][topic htlc] to the next hop.
   If widely adopted by the network, endorsed HTLCs could receive preferential access to scarce network resources such as liquidity and HTLC slots.
 This implementation builds on previous Eclair work discussed in Newsletter